 - To seize opportunities for sharing user-generated content that features or relates to the brand

-- To assess and analyze common pain points in the brand's audience
+- To assess and analyze common pain points for the brand’s audience

-- To gauge audience interest in the competition, or sentiment toward it
+- To gauge audience interest in or sentiment toward the competition

 - To anticipate future customer needs and wants